 Having a set of trained Magnet Excellence Consultants on hand could mean the difference between a high application score or a rejection at the first stage of the submission process.
 A Magnet Excellence Consultant joins your team to create and implement the strategy, structures, processes, and outcomes of your Magnet journey.
-Whether participating within unit teams, or as part of the steering team or even the writing team, the Magnet Excellence Consultant can provide a set of experienced eyes and a fresh perspective to scrutinize every word and data outcome to ensure that the strongest evidence-based narrative is presented in your application.
+Whether participating within unit teams, or as part of the steering team or even the writing team, the ME Consultant can provide a set of experienced eyes and a fresh perspective to scrutinize every word and data outcome to ensure that the strongest evidence-based narrative is presented in your application.

 The Magnet Excellence Project Manager is the troubleshooter your nursing team needs to complete the certification process.
 This trained Project Manager will work closely with your Chief Nursing Officer in the oversight and management of your Magnet certification process.
-The Magnet Excellence Project Manager will create and implement the roadmap necessary to obtain Magnet Recognition via the ANCC’s intensive application and vetting process.
+The ME Project Manager will create and implement the roadmap necessary to obtain Magnet Recognition via the ANCC’s intensive application and vetting process.
 These experts have knowledge of Magnet standards and excellent organizational, written, and analytical skills.
 Their goal is to help you achieve your best possible outcome – Magnet Recognition.

 Learn more about generic project management skills needed here.